Sack of Somnath: March towards Gujarat

-On 18 October 1025, Mahmud of Ghazni embarked on a march from Ghazni, leading 30,000 cavalry.
+On 18 October 1025, Mahmud of Ghazni embarked on a march from Ghazni, leading 30,000 cavalry and 54,000 irregular infantry.
 Each soldier was personally given two camels for essential resources like food and water.
-The Sultan himself loaded his arrangements with 20,000 or 30,000 camels.
-On 26 November after a rest in Multan, they resumed their journey proceeding through the desert.

-Mahmud initially seized the fort of Ludrava (modern Lodurva), near Jaisalmer.
+The Sultan himself loaded his arrangements with 20,000 to 30,000 camels.
+On 26 November, after a rest in Multan, the army resumed their journey, proceeding through the desert.
+Mahmud initially seized the fort of Ludrava, near Jaisalmer.
 He continued to march crossing the Jaisalmer state and Mallani.
 By the end of December, he reached Anhilwara, prompting its ruler, Bhima I, to flee to the fort of Kanthkot (Note: Kanthkot is 16 miles south-west from Rao and 36 miles north-east from Anjar.) in Cutch upon hearing of the Ghaznavid approach, fearing for his life.

-Mahmud of Ghazni stationed his army at Patan, bolstering resources for the campaign.
-Moving southwards Mahmud reached at Mundhera, (Note: Situated eighteen miles south of Patan) where the Hindus made a significant effort to halt the advance of the invading Muslim army.
-Approximately 20,000 warriors, rallied under their local chiefs, but were ultimately defeated and dispersed.
-Following this victory, the Sultan proceeded directly to Delvada, near Una, where the local population, believing the deity Somnath would divinely intervene to destroy the Muslim forces, offered little resistance.
+Moving southwards, Mahmud reached Mundhera, (Note: Situated eighteen miles south of Patan) where the Hindus made a significant effort to halt the advance of the invading Muslim army.
+Approximately 20,000 warriors rallied under their local chiefs but were ultimately defeated and dispersed.
+Following this siege, he proceeded directly to Delvada, near Una, where the local population, believing the deity Somnath would divinely intervene to destroy the Muslim forces, offered little resistance.
 Consequently, Delvada was captured with minimal opposition.
-He then advanced towards Somnath, seizing the Somnath fort from Mandalika, the fort's overseer on 6 January AD 1026.
+He then advanced towards Somnath, seizing the Somnath fort from Mandalika ruler of Abhira dynasty, the fort's overseer on 6 January AD 1026.